open-edge-platform/infra-onboarding/tinker-actions/src/fde_dmv/README.md

 name: enable-security-features

-description: "This action sets up full disk encryption using LUKS to protect data on disk and enables DM-Verity to ensure the root filesystem hasn't been tampered with.
+description: "This action sets up full disk encryption using LUKS to protect data on disk and enables DM-Verity(DMV) to ensure the root filesystem hasn't been tampered with.
 It uses TPM for key generation and secure storage, and configures encrypted partitions(optional) with integrity verification for enhanced system security."